Trushant-Adeshara/doxygen/README.md

 apt-get install ros-$ROS_DISTRO-rosdoc-lite
 ```

-Above command should install **doxygen** from upstream pacakge but if it doesn't you can run following command:
+Above command to install **doxygen** from upstream pacakge but if it doesn't you can run following command:
 ```
 sudo apt-get install doxygen
 ```